How To Care For Heel Pain

 Pain Relief – Over the counter anti-inflammatory medication, such as ibroprofen, will temporarily manage the pain if you are experiencing acute heel pain or the stabbing sensation is prolonged.

-Supportive Footwear – FootActive orthotics are designed by Podiatrists and are NHS recommended for providing effective heel pain relief.
+Supportive Footwear – FootActive orthotic inserts are designed by Podiatrists and are NHS recommended for providing effective heel pain relief.
 These insoles will support the longitudinal arch and the transverse arch with cushioning for shock absorption.
 The insoles will raise the heel and reduce the stress on the tendon.
 This is a low-cost and efficient way to combat heel pain, as it does not interrupt your daily routine or prevent you from enjoying physical activity.
 Plantar Fascia insoles also help with other foot health concerns and are a long-term solution for heel pain.

 Ice & Rest Rotations – This easy cure-all method will reduce the swelling or inflammation of heel pain.
 It is a more temporary-solution, but if you find your heel pain only occurs after a long-day on your feet, you might find this method beneficial.
 If you feel the need to use this form of heel pain treatment regularly, it is advised that you consider long-term solutions, such as insoles or consult your podiatrist.